manoreken2/projects/README.md

 Open HDR10Viewer2.sln with Visual Studio 2019 and build.

-Note: the following screenshot image is SDR, brighter part is saturated to white.
+Note 1: The following screenshot image is SDR, brighter part is saturated to white.
+Note 2: The OpenEXR image is generated with Blender, the scene file is "Class room By Christophe Seux" https://www.blender.org/download/demo-files/#cycles
   ![ScreenShot](HDR10Viewer2/HDR10Viewer2_100_Screenshot.png)

 MLDX12VideoCapture project